eleove/greenup/README.md

 Create an image and publish it to **Docker registry** so that your script can be executed by the Data Eng team.

 ## 1 - Goal of the folder
-This folder's goal is to enable Payfiters (Ops or Data Analysts for instance) to run a job on a specific schedule.
-This job will not need to be run locally anymore, it will be run on Data Engineering team's stack (**Airflow**).
+This folder's goal is to enable Payfiters (Ops and Data Analysts for instance) to run a job on a specific schedule.
+This job will not need to be run locally anymore, it will be run on the Data Engineering team's stack (**Airflow**).

-For that, you'll need to test your code locally and then follow the instructions (2 - Instructions).
+For that, you'll need to test your code locally and then follow the instructions *(see: **2 - Instructions** for more details)*.

 What will be done to achieve this?
-- You'll create what we call an **image**, which contains your code, the system dependencies and only the packages your need.
-Thus, if anyone takes that image and run it on a new and isolated environment (**container**), the code will execute in the same way for everyone /  any lambdas, etc.
+- You'll create what we call an **image**, which contains: your code, the system dependencies and only the packages needed.
+Thus, if anyone takes this image and run it on a new and isolated environment (**container**), the code will execute the same way for everyone /  any lambdas, etc.
-- When created, it will be published on Docker Registry which contains many images, the creds to access Docker Registry are available in `docker_registry_creds`
+- When created, it will be published on Docker Registry, which contains many images.
+The creds to access Docker Registry are available in `docker_registry_creds`
-- Data Engineering will use that image to run your job on a container, using **Airflow** that schedules our other jobs - It will then enable to schedule the job, see if some day it has failed and why
+- The Data Engineers will use this image to run your job on a container, using **Airflow** that schedules the other jobs - they will then be able to schedule the job, see if some day it has failed and why.
-- Some credentials like tokens or passwords musn't be in the image because it will be published - so what to do?
-You'll use environement variables, that won't be in the image:
+- Some credentials like tokens or passwords mustn't be in the image because otherwise they would be published - so what to do?
+You'll use environment variables, which won't be in the image:
-    - To test locally, you put them in the `.env` file that won't be included in the image (2 - Instructions for more details)
+    - To test locally, you put them in the `.env` file that won't be included in the image *(see: **2 - Instructions** for more details)*
-    - Airflow will know about these variables because we will write them in a file that only Airflow knows and that is protected from the outside
+    - Airflow will know about these variables because we will write them in a file that only Airflow knows and that is protected from the outside.

 ## 2 - Instructions on how to build an image